This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 In above diagram, we need to cut along the pink line so that all the fillings with different colors will be visible from cross-section.
 A trick to remember?
 Mark the cutting line with a piece of ingredient (I used a stick of carrot).

-4. Flip and rest for 5 minutes
+Tip 4.
+Flip and rest for 5 minutes

 Fold each corner of nori sheet tightly around the layers of rice and fillings at the center.
 Wrap tightly with plastic wrap and flip over, seam side down.
 The steam from the rice will moisten nori sheet and bind all the ingredients well together.

-5. Wet your sharp knife
+Tip 5.
+Wet your sharp knife

 Use a sharp knife to cut it in half.
-If you run water on your knife before cutting in half, the rice and nori won’t stick to your knife and cross-section will be clean.
+If you run water on your knife before cutting in half, the rice and nori won’t stick to your knife and the cross-section will be clean.

-Delicious Bulgogi Recipe
+Our Family’s Favorite Bulgogi Recipe

 My family loves this Bulgogi recipe that I had been cooking… but I had been using Japanese soy sauce.
 It tastes great, but I had never imagined it could taste even better with Korean soy sauce!